Christian views on slavery: Opposition to abolitionism

 Historian Claude Clegg writes that at the time of the Second Great Awakening, there was a movement to create a narrative of a mutually beneficial relationship between slaves and masters.
 This was increasingly tied to the doctrine of the Church as a means of justifying the system of slavery.

 In 1837, southerners in the Presbyterian denomination joined forces with conservative northerners to drive the antislavery New School Presbyterians out of the denomination.
 In 1844, the Methodist Episcopal Church split into northern and southern wings over the issue of slavery.
 In 1845, the Baptists in the South formed the Southern Baptist Convention due to disputes with Northern Baptists over slavery and missions.

-Some members of fringe Christian groups like the Christian Identity movement, the Ku Klux Klan (an organization which is dedicated to the "empowerment of the white race"), and Aryan Nations still argue that slavery is justified by Christian doctrine.
+Some members of fringe Christian groups like the Christian Identity movement, the Ku Klux Klan, and Aryan Nations still argue that slavery is justified by Christian doctrine.

 Slavery in the Americas

 In the Americas the justification switched from religion (the slaves are heathens) to race (Africans are the descendants of Ham); indeed, in 1667, the Virginian assembly enacted a bill declaring that baptism did not grant freedom to slaves.
 In 1680, the Spanish colonial government in Florida offered freedom to escaped slaves who made it into the colony and converted to Catholicism.
 This offer was repeated multiple times.
 The opposition to the U.S. Civil Rights Movement in the 20th century was founded in part on the same religious ideas that had been used to justify slavery in the 19th century.

 Slavery was by no means relegated to the continental United States, as in addition to vast numbers of Native Americans slaves, it is estimated that for every slave who went to North America, South America imported nearly twelve slaves, with the West Indies importing over ten.
 By 1570, 56,000 inhabitants were of African origin in the Caribbean.

 The introduction of Catholic Spanish colonies to the Americas resulted in, indentured servitude and even slavery to the indigenous peoples.
 Some Portuguese and Spanish explorers were quick to enslave the indigenous peoples encountered in the New World.
 The Papacy was firmly against this practice.
 In 1435 Pope Eugene IV issued an attack against slavery in the papal bull Sicut Dudum that included the excommunication of all those who engage in the slave trade.
 Later In the bull Sublimus Dei (1537), Pope Paul III forbade the enslavement of the indigenous peoples of the Americas (called Indians of the West and the South) and all other people.
 Paul characterized enslavers as allies of the devil and declared attempts to justify such slavery "null and void".